sgrvinod/a-PyTorch-Tutorial-to-Transformers/README.md

 # Objective

+*Broadly*...

+**To build a transformer model.**

+---

+*More precisely*...

+**To build a model that can generate an output sequence given an input sequence.**

+We choose an application that represents one of the most complex uses of a transformer – a sequence to sequence problem.

+But once you understand the transformer, you can just as easily apply it to any task, application, or even *domain* (NLP or CV) of your choosing.
+After all, an image is also a sequence, but over two-dimensional space instead of time.

+---

+*Even more precisely...*

 **To build a model that can translate from one language to another.**

 >Um ein Modell zu erstellen, das von einer Sprache in eine andere übersetzen kann.